dkleftogi/duplexFiltering/Execution_example/Execution_examples.md

 example_positions.txt
 ```

-We cannot provide the reference and the BAM due to storage restrictions, but you can find the reference it elsewhere (chr1, chr2, chr3 and so on not with 1,2,3...)
+We cannot provide the reference and the BAM due to storage restrictions, but you can find reference genome  elsewhere

 Please contact Dimitrios to obtain the Example_chr17.bam or other toy samples.